LeizzKa/cvwebsite/README.md

 # CVWebsite

 A personal website to be used as an alternative to regular CV.
-Do note that his project is still heavily WiP
+Do note that his project is still heavily WiP.

 ## Running the application

-NOTE: This part expects you to be in the cvwebsite directory.
+NOTE: This part expects you to be in the `cvwebsite` directory.

 ### Running the application on a UNIX machine